kyomawa/4AGQL/grades-service/readme.md

 - **Mutation:** `create_grade(grade: CreateGradeRequest) → Grade`
   _Description:_ Create a new grade record for a course.
   **Note:** Ensure that the user with the provided `user_id` exists.
   _Access:_ Restricted to **PROFESSOR or ADMIN**.
-  - **Additional Note for Professors:** A professor can only create a grade if he belong to the class of the grade.
-A professor can only create a grade with his own id (not another professor_id).
+  _Additional Note for Professors:_ A professor can only create a grade if they belong to the class of the grade and can only create a grade using their own ID (not another professor's).
 The creating professor's ID is stored with the grade record to enforce that only the creator can later modify it.

 - **Mutation:** `update_grade_by_id(id: String, input: UpdateGradeRequest) → Grade`
   _Description:_ Update an existing grade record.